Do you know what constellations are, what their names are, and how many of them are mapped in our night sky?

 This section provides a complete list of the Constellations.
 The list will provide the name of each constellation plus what the constellation stands for.
 There are 88 constellations in total,…Read Full Article

 Andromeda is one of the 88 constellations within the celestial sphere.
 Andromeda is one of the 17 constellations that represents a mythological character.
-Symbolism: Andromeda is also known as 'The Captive Princess' History & Mythology Andromeda…Read Full Article
+Symbolism: Andromeda is also known as 'The Captive Princess' History & Mythology…Read Full Article